Annalisa Piras: Girlfriend in a Coma

+“The Euro Story” – 90 ‘.Arte Tv.

+First ever documentary on the history of the Euro narrated by its founding fathers through an international perspective.

+Journalism career

 As EU senior editor, Piras was part of the initial team which launched Euronews, the pan-European multilingual news television channel, on 1 January 1993 in Lyon, France.

 Piras was the London Correspondent for L'Espresso from 1997 to 2011 and for La7 TV for six years.
 From 2006 to 2007 Annalisa was the first Italian president of the London Foreign Press Association.

 In 2008, Piras' BBC Radio 4 documentary The Italian Patient was shortlisted as the FPA Best Story of the Year by a UK-based foreign correspondent.
 Her TV documentary on the Hutton Enquiry, written and directed for La7 TV, was shortlisted for the same award in 2003.

-In 2011 and 2012 Piras produced, co-wrote and directed the first independent feature documentary on Italy seen from abroad, Girlfriend in a Coma, co-written and narrated by Bill Emmott, former editor of The Economist, inspired by his book Good Italy, Bad Italy (Yale University Press).

-Piras collected the 2011 PEN/Pinter prize on behalf of Italian writer, Roberto Saviano, who was unable to attend the ceremony in person because of the failure of the metropolitan police to offer him adequate protection.
-In addressing Saviano's life under the shadow of Mafia death threats, Piras delivered a speech in honour of his courage, "with a passion that was raw, exposed and moving".

-In 2013 Piras founded the Wake Up Foundation, with the aim to raise public awareness about the current state and decline of the Western Societies through film and storytelling.
-Through the Wake Up Foundation, Piras and Bill Emmott launched in 2013 the campaign Wake Up Europe! to foster political debate and citizen's participation about the greatest challenges facing Europe.
-The Wake Up Europe Campaign has since been organising hundreds of documentary screenings and debates across the world, from the Italian Parliament, Montecitorio to a small Town Hall in Denmark or prestigious Universities such as Oxford or Cambridge, the campaign has engaged thousands of citizens fostering informed debates about the future of our societies.